juliaguida/oystercard/pills/user_interaction.md

 So, what's happening here?
 The gets() method is the opposite of puts().
 Instead of printing things on the screen, it waits for the user input and returns it to your Ruby program.
 So on line two we're asking the user to enter the name and save it to the `name` variable.

-What's going on on line 3 with `name.chomp`?
+What's happening on line 3 with `name.chomp`?
 Well, when you enter your name, you hit the return key at the end to let the computer know that you're done.
 Technically, this return key is also part of the input, so if I entered "Evgeny" in the terminal and hit return, the `name` variable will be "Evgeny\n", where \n is the escape sequence corresponding to the return key.

 However, we don't want to print this return key on line 3.
 Otherwise the text will wrap to the next line right before the dot.
 The [chomp() method](http://ruby-doc.org/core-2.0.0/String.html#method-i-chomp) removes the trailing \n and or \r characters, returning only what you typed before hitting the return key.
 We do the same on line 5 as well.